-Quick Thoughts - SNIa and the Universal Distance Ladder
+Quick Thoughts - Type Ia Supernovae and the Cosmic Distance Ladder

 Space is really, really far away.
 For example, Alpha Centauri, our closest stellar neighbor is 4.37 light-years away, which translates to about 41 trillion kilometers.
 To put that in perspective, that’s like driving from New York to Los Angeles… a billion times!